bu-ist/coding-standards/CONTRIBUTING.md

  stable releases is maintained as we go and can be used by anyone concerned by ongoing development.

-All ongoing development takes place in the primary branch, `develop`.
+All ongoing development takes place in branches off of `develop` (the primary branch).
+This allows you to work on tasks and features in isolation until they are 100% finished.
+It also creates a clear record of how the feature progressed, and the finished state when it was merged into the overall codebase.

-Every effort should be made to make a pull request as stable as possible before merging it in.
+Every effort should be made to make a branch as stable as possible before merging your branch into `develop` through a pull request.

 ### `develop` Pull Request Process